stt0421-jsk/honeycomb/readme.md

 The documentation is on its way, and Readme is constantly getting updated.

-The project is maintained/developed by stt0421-jsk, Justpumpkin, mmt-1234, and Jiseong Park.
+The project is maintained/developed by stt0421-jsk, Justpumpkin, mmt-1234, and jiduck0814.

 For any questions, feel free to contact: gotohell.covid19@gmail.com